tjcarney89/swift-FlatironCasino-lab-ios-0217/README.md

 ![](http://i.imgur.com/Kr9XSmB.jpg?1)

 A lot of this project has already been built for you.
 The point of this lab is not to have you create everything from scratch.
 Instead, you will be working with a code base that has most of what you need already implemented.
 Before beginning the lab, take a look around the various files to see how things were implemented.
-This lab is to get you to use higher-order functions like map, filter, reduce and forEach.
+This lab is to get you to use higher-order functions like map, flatMap, filter, reduce and forEach.

 Note: In your implementation of the following tasks, you are _not_ allowed to use a for-in loop.
 This is to force you to become familiar with higher-order functions.
 Stay out of your comfort zone, challenge yourself and learn!